Table of Contents

 Memories of Skype

-- Skype didn't close whenever you closed it.
+- Skype did not close whenever you closed it.
 The program would keep you logged in, allegedly to minimize server strain, and it was the only program doing this back then.
 People don't complain about this anymore since phones tether people to the internet now, but this was a real complaint.

 - Every single file is downloaded by default, which meant that if you ended up in a group chat that was raided with 500 copies of the same image, Skype would attempt to download each and every file in the background until you figure out why your computer was running so slow with Skype open.